ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 | Parser stack operations | 10.4% |
 | Reduction functions | 5.2% |

 The profile sent the investigation back into the parser.
-The result most directly enabled by parser reuse was table lookup: its preparation cost could now be amortized across files.
-Generated tables group symbols sharing a value, then use a short linear scan.
-I first instructed ChatGPT to try cache-like and group-skipping ideas.
-They were small, unstable, or negative across the full language set.
+One piece of background first: Tree-sitter compiles each grammar into a generated parser—static parse tables, compressed to save space, that the runtime consults for every token.
+Those generated tables are what this section is about, and the compression is the cost: tables group symbols sharing a value, then use a short linear scan to find an entry.
+Parser reuse made that lookup the natural next target, because its preparation cost could now be amortized across files.
+Cache-like and group-skipping ideas went first; they were small, unstable, or negative across the full language set.

 The retained mechanism was not a cache.
 When a parser installs a language, it materializes direct lookup arrays for the mappings otherwise stored in the